 Empowering Teachers to Serve Today’s Classrooms

 Across the South, public schools need skilled, committed teachers, who are passionate about innovation and engaging all students.
-Through its Transition to Teaching programs, funded by the U.S. Department of Education, IDRA partnered with universities and more than 20 K-12 public schools across Texas to prepare a new generation of skilled, effective teachers to lead and innovate in schools that need them most.
+Through its Transition to Teaching programs, funded by the U.S. Department of Education, IDRA partnered with universities and more than 55 public school districts across Texas to prepare a new generation of skilled, effective teachers to lead and innovate in schools that need them most.

 IDRA and our partners recruited, prepared and trained effective new teachers in math, science, bilingual/ESL and special education fields.
 And through coaching, mentoring, in-person and online networks, we built the kinds of professional communities that nurture classroom success and campus leadership.